-One of the gifts of my recovery has been the joy I experience in my day to day life.
+One of the gifts of my recovery has been the joy I experience in my day-to-day life.
 What many people may not see in me is the seriousness I do place on my recovery.
-For me it is no joke.
-When push comes to shove my recovery is number one.
-There is no person, job, event, or situation that would come before my recovery.
+For me, it is no joke.
+When push comes to shove, my recovery is number one.
+No person, job, event, or situation would come before my recovery.
 I fully understand at a gut level that this is life and death.
 It's that simple.
 It is only by the grace of my HP that I am not dead, in jail, or locked away in a psych ward.
 I pray I never lose the desire to live.
 I pray I never lose the respect of my disease.
 I pray I never forget what it was like and what happened.

 It didn't matter that it was hard, because it was.
 It didn't matter if I felt like doing the work, it had to be done.
 The alternative was the dim light going out completely.

 Life is fun, funny, joyous, and challenging.
 One day at a time my recovery comes first.
 It seems to be working.